beacon-House/admissions-bch/docs/form-component-flow.md

 - Form data is stored in Zustand store (`formStore.ts`)
 - Each step updates the store with new form fields
 - Final submission combines all stored data
+- New `areaOfResidence` field is captured and stored from Step 1

-### Lead Categorization
+### Lead Categorization (Updated v6.1)
+- **Global Rule**: All student-filled forms → "nurture" (submitted immediately after Step 2)
-- Initial categorization performed in `leadCategorization.ts` after Step 2
+- Initial categorization performed in `leadCategorization.ts` after Step 2 for parent-filled forms
-- Re-categorization performed after Extended Nurture Form (Step 2.5)
+- Re-categorization performed after Extended Nurture Form (Step 2.5) for parent-filled forms only
 - Categories: bch, lum-l1, lum-l2, masters-l1, masters-l2, nurture, drop
 - Based on complex criteria including grade, form filler type, curriculum, and scholarship requirements